devcurmudgeon/dc-pelican/content/2017-07-10-people-vs-processes-vs-tools.md

 **...the right thing is to ignore the specified tool/process**.

 If we awant people to actually follow our guidance, we need to remove all the blockers.
-So any tool/process we specify/recommend needs to satisfy all the following:
+So I suggest that any tool/process we specify/recommend needs to satisfy all the following:

 * easily discoverable; it is obvious how and where to find it
 * easy to understand and well documented; fast learners can figure most of it out